7RU7H/Archive/Tools/Mimikatz/Silver-Tickets.md

 - The Silver Ticket's scope is limited to whatever service is targeted on the specific server.
 - Forging TGS has no associated TGT, therefore Domain Controller was never contacted
 	- This means it is more stealthier as logging occur on the machine not on the DC for Blue Team
-- Permissions are detirmined through SID
+- Permissions are determined through SID
-	- Non-existent users must have relevant SIDs, i.e SID that indictated the users to be in host's local administrators group
+	- Non-existent users must have relevant SIDs, i.e SID that indicated the users to be in host's local administrators group
  - Machine Account Passwords are usually rotated every 30 days
 	 - Even so we can leverage the access our TGS provides to gain access to the host's registry and alter the parameter that is responsible for the password rotation of the machine account